Our research is editorially independent but we may earn a commission for purchases made through our links.

 Why Come Here: It’s an ideal beach getaway for nature and seafood enthusiasts.

 Vero Beach is a breath of fresh air, as this barrier island’s lack of tourist crowds and tranquil ocean landscapes make it an appealing destination throughout the year.
 This sophisticated coastal hamlet on Florida’s Treasure Coast is home to quaint cultural attractions and natural wonders, where its picturesque beachfront is filled with pelicans, sandpipers, and turtles.
 Seafood lovers will delight at the array of fresh offerings available, while the historic downtown is lined with boutique shops and art galleries.

 Why Come Here: It’s a popular beach with easy access to top Florida attractions.

 Most know Daytona Beach for its enthusiastic race fans, as the Daytona International Speedway hosts thousands of visitors ready to watch the iconic Daytona 500 NASCAR race.
 While a visit to this iconic attraction is a must on your Florida itinerary, the beaches in Daytona also are a popular place to soak up the sunshine.
 Take a short drive south to Ponce Inlet, where its surf-worthy waves are ideal for both beginners and experts alike, and the colorful shells that line the shoreline make great souvenirs.

 Dubbed the “Most Fun Small Town in America by USA Today, Delray Beach boasts an easy-going atmosphere and a collection of picturesque beaches.
-Surfing, sailing, and kayaking are all popular outdoor activities that should be on the top of any itinerary, while those in need of a dose of cultural can explore the colorful Japanese-inspired landscapes at nearby Morikami Museum & Japanese Gardens.
+Surfing, sailing, and kayaking are all popular outdoor activities that should be on the top of any itinerary, while those in need of a dose of culture can explore the colorful Japanese-inspired landscapes at the nearby Morikami Museum & Japanese Gardens.